 Official Rules + Procedures

-The MATHCOUNTS Foundation reserves the right to alter these rules and procedures at any time.
+A rule change for the 2020-2021 Competition Series does not necessarily indicate a permanent rule change to the MATHCOUNTS Competition Series.
+The rules for the 2020-2021 Competition Series apply only to the 2020-2021 Competition Series.
+MATHCOUNTS reserves the right to alter these rules and procedures at any time during the program year.
 Coaches are responsible for being familiar with the rules and procedures outlined on this page.
-Coaches should bring any difficulty in procedures or in student conduct to the immediate attention of the appropriate chapter, state or national official.
+Coaches should bring any difficulty in procedures or in student conduct to the attention of the appropriate chapter, state or national official.
 Students violating any rules may be subject to immediate disqualification.

 Any questions regarding the MATHCOUNTS Competition Series Official Rules + Procedures articulated on this page should be addressed to the MATHCOUNTS national office.